06 May

 Expanding My Territory

-I was reminded of the prayer of Jabez at a timely juncture in my life as I was actively seeking to expand my territory with regard to my following on Amanda's Ark, my animal rescue sanctuary.
+I was reminded of the prayer of Jabez at a timely juncture in my life as I was actively seeking to expand my territory with regard to my following on Amanda's Ark.

-I have been funding a motley crew of dogs, an entire cat colony and also have an overflow of rescue dogs which I had to move to boarding because of limits on noise levels and numbers.
+I have been funding a motley crew of dogs, an entire cat colony and also an overflow of rescue dogs who have no-one to fight for them but me and where I am their last line of defence and hope.

-Rather, God has been funding everyone, for many years, and I'm now at the point where I need to build a powerful following because with over 100 lives in my hands, it's too much for me to manage alone.
+Rather, God has been funding everyone, for many years, and I'm now at the point where I need to build a powerful support system, because with so many lives in my hands, it's too much for me to manage alone and I need mighty men and women of valour, honour and substance, to stand with me.

-But, I should have seen this coming when God told me to build an ark, in the form of a stone house, aptly named The House That God Built, because obviously, His plan included His animals too!!!
+But, I should have seen this coming when God told me to build an ark, because obviously, His plan included His animals too!!!

 The Simplicity of Jabez's Prayer